pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Note on Capitalization.** Our ontology strives be a formal specification of a conceptualization.
 In our mental model we have some concepts of some things.
 When we talk about these concepts in the abstract, we will make use of Capitalization.
-For example, we say Thing for the top-level concept and we say Treatment when we refer to the concept (introduced later) of a taxon circumscription.
+For example, we say Thing for the top-level concept, and we say Treatment when we refer to the concept (introduced later) of a taxon circumscription.
 We also have concepts for relations (in our conceptualization only binary relations are allowed).
 To denote these relations in the abstract